 - Safety of a remote work area is the responsibility of the staff member; staff injured performing remote work must notify the Office of Risk Management within 24 hours of the incident.

 Employees working Hybrid Work arrangements are required to use the appropriate time code in their HCM timesheet to reflect hours worked at their on-campus location and hours worked at their remote location.
 U]Tech's HCM Knowledge Base provides helpful documents for various HCM components, including information on Employee Self Service Time Reporting and Manager Self Service Time Entry (Approval).

 For employees entering Hybrid Remote Work, under Employee Self Service, the Employee Salary Time Sheet for Hybrid Work Program (exempt staff) and Employee Hourly Time Sheet for Hybrid Work Program (non-exempt staff) provides guidance on how remote work should be recorded.

 For supervisors approving Hybrid Remote Work, under Manager Self Service, the Employee Time Approval provides guidance on how the manager should approve time, include Hybrid Remote Work time.

 Local Taxes When Working From Home

 Review the September 1, 2022 daily article for information about local withholding taxes for participants of the Staff Hybrid Work Program.

-Employees must notify the Payroll Office at email@example.com if they move, to ensure local taxes are being sent to the correct home city.
-Simply updating HCM with an employee's home address is not sufficient.
+Employees working a hybrid remote schedule must notify the Payroll Office at firstname.lastname@example.org if they move to ensure local taxes are being sent to the correct home city.
+Simply updating HCM with an employee's new home address is not sufficient for tax purposes.